niravvarma/e-giftshop/README.md

 5. Some UI development like validation of input forms, credit card validation, twitter bootstrap, etc.
 6. Synchronizing workspace to OracleWCS instance and vice-versa using ANT script (Not fully working, need to re-check)

 Feel free to download and update this project.
-This project may/may not contain some bugs/issues, please report them.

 Cheers!!